 I just don't think that we know enough to steer this ship.

-Second, if you think that we can steer the ship with fiscal stimulus, I disagree, but let's just suppose that you can.
+Second, if you think that we can steer the ship with fiscal stimulus, I disagree, but let's just suppose that you can, then most of the projects and spending being packed into this bill are not stimulus.

-Shovel ready projects have already gone through three years or more of review and planning.
+Shovel-ready projects have already gone through three years or more of review and planning.

 The money is already allocated.

-And the social spending on pet projects like contraception planning and health care.
+And the social spending on pet projects like contraception planning and health care, those may be good projects on the merits, although I think they're not.

 But the point is that there is no stimulus in this bill or in the congressional plan.